-During an investigation of Detroit, I acquired a series of photographs from a retired former Detroit Police officer, Marty Gaynor, whom I began to interview weekly over a course of two years.
-Among his thousands of photographs were images that he had taken of criminals.
+While working in Detroit, I acquired a series of photographs from a retired former Detroit Police officer, Marty Gaynor, whom I began to interview weekly over a course of two years.
+Among his thousands of photographs were images that he had taken of criminals, just moments before their arrest.
 By cataloguing, arranging, and interpreting his work, I gave it the parameters of an archive.
 I arranged Marty’s images to create documents in the format of a grid.
 Each grid was presented to Marty as a canvas for him to transcribe a narration for his images.
 I infiltrated and paired the grids with images I had taken during my investigation and interaction with Marty.
 My arrangements are designed to address the complexities of identity through narrative.